ARMNX10/MatrixCapstone/README.md

 # MatrixCapstone: Voice-Enabled AI Assistant

-MatrixCapstone is a voice-activated AI assistant powered by Google's Gemini AI and a LangGraph workflow.
+MatrixCapstone is a voice-activated AI assistant powered by Groq's Llama 4-Scout model (via the Groq API) and a LangGraph workflow.
 It supports natural language queries, web search, music playback, and both terminal and web-based interfaces.

 ---